Recovery (Runrig album)

 Recovery is the third album by Scottish Celtic rock band Runrig, released in 1981.
 The album deals with the social history of the Scottish Gàidhealtachd, mirroring a renewed sense of cultural and political identity within the Scottish Gaelic community.

-Two of the tracks which was originally recorded on this album, were re-recorded and released on Proterra.
-These tracks were An Dubh and The Old Boys.
+Two of the tracks originally recorded for this album (An Toll Dubh and The Old Boys) were re-recorded and released on Proterra.